-SECTION 9 We protect the privacy of your personal health information Section 9.1 We make sure that your health information is protected
+SECTION 9 We protect the privacy of your personal health information

 Federal and state laws protect the privacy of your medical records and personal health information.
 We protect your personal health information as required by these laws.

 For more information about how we protect your personal health information, please go to Chapter 8, Section 1.3 of this booklet.